yezhiyi9670/LuckyTool-relic/website/docs/en/guide/launcher.md

 - Remove the clock plugin Red One
 - Remove the dot in the lower left corner of the APP
-- Set folder 4 x 4 layout

 ## PagingComponent

 - Remove pagination component
 - Remove folder pagination component
 - Disable pagination component sliding

+## FolderLayout

+- Set folder 4 x 4 layout
+- Set the icon width in the folder

 ## RecentTaskList